Blocks commit proposed transactions into the ledger. A transaction that do not appear on a valid block is not accepted by the network.

 hash value you found during the mining process.

-- Blocks should include some minimum number of transactions.
+- Blocks have to include a minimum number of transactions.

 - Blocks cannot have duplicate transactions.